Patent claim: Special types of claims

-In addition to the above basic claim types, there are also many special types of claim which are used in different circumstances.
+In addition to aforementioned four statutory categories of claims, there are also many other "flavours" of claims, which are used in different circumstances.
 Sometimes a particular claim form is required by law if a patent is to be granted for a particular invention, such as for a second medical use of a known substance where the "Swiss-type" claim might be required.
 Another reason to use a particular claim might be to catch a particular class of infringer.